gimelbrantlab/magic/README.md

 ```
 docker run --rm -p 3838:3838 kintany/shinymagic
 ```
-This will run the container and you need to open http://0.0.0.0:3838/ in any browser.
+This will run the container and you need to open http://0.0.0.0:3838/ in any browser (Windows users should use "http://localhost:3838/" instead).
 Enjoy!

 To be able to analyze your own ChIP-seq data and save the results, you need to mount a directory with the data: add -v parameter to do this.
 For example, to mount `~/Documents/data/` you will need to run a container like this:

 ```
 docker run --rm -v ~/Documents/data/:/srv/data -p 3838:3838 kintany/shinymagic
 ```
-To stop the running container you need to get its id with command:
+To stop the running container you need to get its id with the command:
 ```
 docker container ls
 ```